SummaryDev/evm-archive/README.md

 in calculations and its hex values be seen as text and addresses.

-The usual approach to archive onchain data is to *index* smart contracts with *subgraphs*: extract data of specific contracts, decode it on the fly by code specially written for its events, and store decoded for querying.
+The usual approach to archive onchain data is to *index* smart contracts with *subgraphs*: extract data of specific contracts, decode it on the fly by code specially written for them, and store decoded events for querying.

-We postpone the decoding stage to the time of the actual query: the data is stored encoded as received and gets decoded later.
+We postpone the decoding stage to the time of the actual query: the data is stored encoded as received.
 This gives us flexibility in interpreting data: we don't have to know the contract's ABI at the time of event capture.
 This approach does not require efforts to index specific contracts or write subgraph code to interpret them.
+We can extract and load into our database raw logs of as many contracts as we may be interested in, or of all the contracts for a range of dates.
+Then we decode on the fly when we run a query.

 For decoding we employ user defined functions within SQL select statements.
-Once we obtain the contract's ABI we know what functions (to_uint256, to_address) to apply to raw columns and what names to give to resulting columns.
+Once we obtain the contract's ABI we know what functions (to_uint256, to_address) to apply to raw data and what names to give to the resulting columns.

 This turns the usual ETL approach to ELT: extract, load raw, transform when reading.
 We extract logs of all contracts and load them raw into the database to be queried by functions and views that know how to decode them.

 From this row with a raw log: